Sirtsu55/IB-CS01-Project/README.md

 ### Error Handling (level 2 and 3)
-*   If the program cannot find a Settings.txt, it will report it and quit
+*   If the program cannot find the settings file supplied, it will report it and quit
 *   If an error happens while parsing the input file, it will inform the user, on which stage it went wrong and quits the program
 *   If and unexpected error is caught while parsing, it will be caught and reported to the user
 *   The program expects the inputs to be in the order that is supplied the example settings, else a parsing error will be invoked